oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6326_size/130_mm_id_280_mm_od_58_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6326 Size 130 Mm Id 280 Mm Od 58 Mm Depth
+# Hardware Bearing 6300 Series 6326 Size 130 mm Id 280 mm Od 58 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base